-Despite the ongoing Covid-19 pandemic has disrupted the supply chains and contributing to short-term market uncertainties, our Group has continued to put efforts in upholding the business and registered a remarkable profit before tax of RM13.72 million for Financial Year Ended 2021, representing an increase of RM7.09 million or 106.94% as compared to RM6.63 million to the previous financial year.
-The vast growth in profit before tax was mainly due to the decrease in expenses and finance costs resulting from the effective cost control measure and the improved cash flows management implemented by our Group.
+With our Group's continued efforts in upholding the business, our Group has registered a remarkable profit before tax of RM29.50 million for the Financial Year Ended 30 June 2022, representing an increase of RM15.78 million or 115.01% as compared to RM13.72 million to the previous financial year.
+Our Group has also registered a growth in profit after tax of RM22.27 million for the Financial Year Ended 30 June 2022, representing an increase of RM13.56 million or 155.68% as compared to RM8.71 million to the previous financial year.
+The vast growth in both profit before tax and profit after tax was mainly due to the increase in revenue coupled with decrease in expenses and finance costs resulting from the effective cost control measure and the improved cash flows management implemented by our Group.